Banking Day - Banking Industry Career Fair

 The Smith-Hutson Endowed Chair of Banking was established in 1996 with a two-fold mission.
 The primary mission was to educate and prepare students to be bankers and the second to provide educational programs for community bankers.

 We believe the program speaks for itself.
-It is the only accredited degree program offering a Bachelor of Business Administration Degree in Banking and Financial Institutions.
+It is the most tenured accredited degree program offering a Bachelor of Business Administration Degree in Banking and Financial Institutions.
 Banks, state, and federal regulatory agencies throughout the state of Texas quickly hire graduates of this program.
-Additionally, the program places approximately 30-40 interns in banks and regulatory agencies per semester.
-Not only are these paid internships, but the students receive three semester credit hours not to exceed six semester credit hours for total internship credit.
+Additionally, the program places paid interns in banks and regulatory agencies whereby students receive three semester credit hours not to exceed six semester credit hours for total internship credit.
 Click on the link to the right entitled “BBA Degree in Banking” for more information.